 AS568 O-Ring Size Chart

 The Global O-Ring and Seal Size Reference Chart covers the AS568 O-Ring Sizes published by the Society of Automotive Engineers (S.A.E.), and includes the Extended Sizes in the 400 Series.
-The purpose of this chart is to specify the inside diameters, cross-sections, tolerances, and size identification codes (dash numbers) for O-rings used in sealing applications and for straight thread tube fitting boss gaskets.
+Dimensional tolerances for all AS568 o-rings offered by Global O-Ring and Seal are in accordance with ISO 3601-1A.
+The purpose of this chart is to specify the inside diameters, cross-sections, tolerances, and size identification codes (dash numbers) for o-rings used in sealing applications and for straight thread tube fitting boss gaskets.
 Click here to download a digital copy of our AS568 O-Ring Reference Guide.SHOP FOR O-RINGS

 |Series||C/S Inches||C/S Frac.||C/S mm||ID Range|